dart-code-checker/dart-code-metrics/doc/metrics/maximum-nesting-level.md

 # Maximum Nesting

+> **DEPRECATED!** Information on this page is out of date.
+You can find the up to date version on our [official site](https://dartcodemetrics.dev/docs/metrics/maximum-nesting-level).

 **Maximum Nesting Level** this is the maximum level of nesting blocks / control structures that are present in a method (or _function_).
 Code with deep nesting level are often complex and tough to maintain.

 Generally the blocks with `if`, `else`, `else if`, `do`, `while`, `for`, `switch`, `catch`, etc statements are the part of nested loops.